jac99/MinkLocMultimodal/README.md

 ### Datasets

 **MinkLoc++** is a multimodal descriptor based on two inputs:
-- a 3D point cloud constructed by aggregating multiple 2D LiDAR scans from Oxford RobotCar dataset
+- a 3D point cloud constructed by aggregating multiple 2D LiDAR scans from Oxford RobotCar dataset,
-- a corresponding RGB image from the stereo-center camera
+- a corresponding RGB image from the stereo-center camera.

 We use 3D point clouds built by authors of *PointNetVLAD: Deep Point Cloud Based Retrieval for Large-Scale Place Recognition* paper ([link](https://arxiv.org/pdf/1804.03492)).
 Each point cloud is built by aggregating 2D LiDAR scans during the 20 meter vehicle traversal.